-According to Healthy People 2020, Social Determinants of Health are conditions in the places where people live, learn, work, and play affect a wide range of health risks and outcomes.
-About 40% of a person’s health are attributed to social factors such as social determinants of health.
-Health centers are understanding the need to learn about the social determinants of health affect affecting their patients in order to fully care for their patients.
-CPCA is committed to supporting health centers to understand the screening tools available, collecting patient level data with the necessary workflows and lastly to build partnerships and understand the resources in their community to address the SDOH affecting their patients.
+According to Healthy People 2020, Social Determinants of Health (SDOH) are conditions in the places where people live, learn, work, and play affect a wide range of health risks and outcomes.
+About 40 percent of a person’s health is attributed to social factors such as social determinants of health.
+Community health centers (CHCs) are understanding the need to learn about the social determinants of health affect affecting their patients in order to fully care for them.
+CPCA is committed to supporting health centers in understanding the screening tools available, collecting patient-level data with the necessary workflows, and building partnerships in their community to address the SDOH affecting their patients.

 SDOH Peer Network

-Committed to supporting health centers learn from their peers how they have been starting their journey on SDOH.
-The meeting is held bi-monthly as a space for health centers to learn about how other health centers in California are selecting tools to collect data and address data and develop workflows to ensure successful SDOH data collection.
+This peer network supports health centers at all parts of the journey to understand SDOH learn from and collaborate with each other.
+The meeting is held bi-monthly as a space to learn about how CHCs in California are selecting tools to collect and address data and developing workflows to ensure successful SDOH data collection.

-If you have any questions, or need more information regarding social determinants of health please contact:
+If you have any questions, or need more information regarding social determinants of health please email firstname.lastname@example.org.